-Hey everyone!
-I decided to share this with you because it’s something I struggled A LOT with when I was working at my last job.
-I was pretty stoked at first when I got hired there.
-I was leaving a job I loved, but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?
+Getting a new job is always nerve-wracking and frazzling, but I was pretty excited about this one.
+Yeah, I was leaving a job I loved… but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?

 I hated the job so much.
 The environment wasn’t a good fit for me, and neither were my main responsibilities.
 I kept trying to push through it, telling myself that I simply wasn’t used to a new environment after almost 5 years at my previous job, and with time it would all fall into place eventually.
 But it actually got worse, and my mental and physical health started to deteriorate.

-#1: You feel an overwhelming sense of dread when you have to go to work, especially if nothing at work is out of the ordinary.
+#1: You feel an overwhelming sense of dread when you have to go to work.

 #2.
 You are more irritable and short-tempered with your family and friends.